abhijeetsingh1704/CharReplace/README.md

 # CharReplace
-Replace special characters from files or directory names OR change file extensions
+CharReplace: a multipurpose program to replace special characters in file/directories names or rename files/directories

 ## Help